jeffungg/cse15l-lab-reports/Lab3.md

         $ find technical/911report/ -mtime -5
         ```
       - The output of this command prints out nothing because the files in the `911report` directory have been in there more than 5 days (from previous example).
     - This command line option is useful because it gives you a timeframe for when the files in a specified directory was modified without having to explicitly look at the file structure or specific file information.
-The source that I used for this command line option is this <a href="https://www.redhat.com/sysadmin/linux-find-command">Webpage</a>.
+The source that I used for this command line option is this https://www.redhat.com/sysadmin/linux-find-command.